HL7/cql-ig/input/pages/using-cql.md

   1. Any CQL library used by a FHIR artifact **SHALL** contain a [library declaration.](https://cql.hl7.org/02-authorsguide.html#library)
   2. The library identifier **SHALL** be a valid un-quoted identifier and **SHALL NOT** contain underscores.
 The library identifier **SHALL** only contain alphanumeric characters.

-**Note** The example in the Author's Guide from the above library declaration link is not following the "Using CQL With FHIR" convention of prohibiting underscores in library names.
+> The example in the Author's Guide from the above library declaration link is not following the "Using CQL With FHIR" convention of prohibiting underscores in library names.

 For example: